cloudflare/workers-docs/src/content/about/metrics.md

 Aggregates request data for an individual Worker script across all zones including your workers.dev subdomain.
 On your [Workers dashboard](https://dash.cloudflare.com/?account=workers/overview), click on any Worker to view its metrics.

-Worker script metrics can be inspected by time ranges within the last 30 days.
+Worker script metrics can be inspected for up to 3 months in the past in maximum increments of 1 week.
 The dashboard includes the charts and information described below.

 ### Invocation statuses